 Love Hunt: The Ain Sakhri Lovers

-It shows two figures sat facing each other with their legs wrapped around each other, one on top of the other.
+It shows two figures sat facing and with their legs wrapped around each other, one on top of the other.
 It is impossible to work out the figures’ genders though.
 We have no idea if it shows a man and woman in the act of reproduction or two men celebrating all things Priapic.
 Because whatever way you look at the statue, it seems to have been designed to look phallic in some way.
 Artist Marc Quinn wrote about this piece for the BBC’s Around the World in 100 Objects programme and noted that from every direction you can read the overall image as some kind of reproductive organ.
 I will leave it up to your imaginations to see what you can see!